MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/create-mr-session.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-A mixed-reality session represents a chance to sell your products to customers by showing them 3D models along with your products.<!--Suggested.--> Salespeople can view their mixed-reality sessions directly from the Dynamics 365 Product Visualize iOS app, but the sessions must be added through the Dynamics 365 Product Visualize Hub interface.
+A mixed-reality session represents a chance to sell your products to customers by showing them 3D models of your products.
+Salespeople can view their mixed-reality sessions directly from the Dynamics 365 Product Visualize iOS app, but the sessions must be added through the Dynamics 365 Product Visualize Hub interface.

 **To add a mixed-reality session**